 Important to note is that normalization to whole protein content neglects absolute mitochondrial amounts.
 Comparison of experimental groups under various treatments can differ significantly (e.g., 30 days high-protein diet-fed rats showed a 2.5-fold increase in mitochondrial content in liver42), particularly in tissue susceptible to intracellular lipid accumulation such as brown adipose tissue, liver, and skeletal muscle.
 In these situations, it is also recommended to assess several mitochondrial markers as an approximation for mitochondrial mass, such as mtDNA copy number43, citrate synthase activity10, and ubiquitous mitochondrial proteins (e.g., VDAC1, TOM20).
 In combination, this allows to distillate whether an altered respiratory function is attributed to mitochondrial quantity, quality, integrity, or a combination thereof.
 Another method that is complementary to this is the implementation of FCRs.
 FCRs give insight into different respiratory states independent of mitochondrial content.
 FCRADP derives whether altered LEAK or OXPHOS change the efficiency of the mitochondria to phosphorylate ADP.
 FCRstate 3 (I) reflects to what degree the sample is dependent on complex I as a comparison to complex II.
 FCRstate 3 (II) compares succinate-dependent respiration with ETS and provides an index for mitochondrial respiration derived from complex II.
 FCRcoupled/uncoupled is a ratio providing the coupling control between OXPHOS and ETS, with a ratio of 1 having no spare respiratory capacity left.
 The mitochondrial outer membrane integrity can be assessed through the addition of exogenous cytochrome c.
 Cytochrome c is localized in the intermembrane space, where it facilitates the transfer of electrons between complex III and complex IV.
 If the outer mitochondrial membrane is damaged, cytochrome c leaks out of the mitochondria, not contributing to respiration anymore.
 Restoring this imbalance can be achieved via the addition of exogenous cytochrome c, consequently increasing respiration (Figure 1A, D; 5B).
 Complex IV activity is measured individually with TMPD after complete inhibition of OXPHOS.
 Baseline O2 flux will decline as the O2 concentration falls because TMPD oxidation is O2 concentration-dependent.
-Hence after ROX assessment, all chambers are oxygenated to equal oxygen level (150 µM).
+Hence after ROX assessment, all chambers are oxygenated to equal oxygen level (150 &#181;M).
 Linear regression of data points from signal after addition of azide can be used to interpolate chemical and O2-dependent background of complex IV activity assay.
 ROX should be subtracted from all respiration values to correct for non-mitochondrial oxygen consumption.

 Biologically, ROX in the case of isolated mitochondria can be lower than with permeabilized or intact cells/tissue.
 In general, residual respiration is caused by the activity of oxidase enzymes, with cells and tissue having more autoxidizable substances than isolated mitochondria44.
 Furthermore, with intracellular membrane structures still intact, the difficulty of oxygen to permeate through cell membranes increases due to its negative charge.
 Consequently, diffusion through cellular membranes and intracellular availability of oxygen can be affected, resulting in ROX.
 However, isolation of mitochondria has been shown to disrupt mitochondrial morphology, increase mitochondrial hydrogen peroxide production, along with altered mitochondrial respiratory function45.
 While isolation of functional mitochondria allows for specific normalization and might be required in certain conditions, the isolation process is time-consuming, usually requires more material, and might not preserve mitochondrial heterogeneity.
 For this reason, we have refrained from including mitochondrial isolation in this study.
 However, for skeletal or heart muscle, isolation of mitochondria or saponin-treatment of fibers is essential for respiration measurements.
 As autolytic processes occur very quickly after euthanasia, fast tissue extraction and adhering to comparable timing for preparations between individual experiments is recommended.